apache/pekko-http/docs/src/main/paradox/common/caching.md

 @@@

-For simple cases, configure the capacity and expiration settings in your `application.conf` file via the settings under `akka.http.caching` and use
+For simple cases, configure the capacity and expiration settings in your `application.conf` file via the settings under `pekko.http.caching` and use
 @java[`LfuCache.create()`]@scala[`LfuCache.apply()`] to create the cache.
 For more advanced usage you can create an @apidoc[LfuCache$] with settings specialized for your use case: